 Discriminatory harassment is a form of discrimination prohibited by this Policy.
-It is defined as harassment on the basis of a characteristic or status protected by applicable law, such as race or sex.
+It is defined as harassment on the basis of a characteristic or status protected by applicable law, such as race or sex, that is either severe or pervasive and objectively offensive and prohibits equal access and opportunity in LR's education programs, activities, or employment.
 Discriminatory harassment includes both quid pro quo harassment and hostile environment harassment, as defined in this Policy.